What has Fintech Done for Us?

 Fintech has attracted massive attention, due in part to the enormous sums sucked in via investors – over $100bn in the past three years, according to numbers from KPMG and CB insights.
-In spite of all the excitement and cash, and predictions of fintech companies routing the traditional banks, fintechs have failed to date in taking significant business from the incumbents: accoring to the Economist Intelligence Unit, fintech companies have grabbed just a 2% market share.
+In spite of all the excitement and cash, and predictions of fintech companies routing the traditional banks, fintechs have failed to date in taking significant business from the incumbents: according to the Economist Intelligence Unit, fintech companies have grabbed just a 2% market share.
 It’s absolutely harder to disrupt financial services than people envisioned.

 Banks retain many competitive advantages, as well as the capacity for innovation.
-However writing off fintech would be premature.
+However, writing off fintech would be premature.

 The fintech revolution?

 Banking is an enormous industry, with massive profits, over $1 trillion annually according to McKinsey(see below).

 Fintech is also an industry where customer experience scores are low – fewer than 40% of retail customers recommend their bank, according to Capgemini.

 Therefore, fintech is an industry that should attract lots of new entrants keen on offering better customer service at lower price points.